-Property Purchases in 2010 and 2011
+Property Purchases

-Western Lake St. Joseph Iron Ore Project
+Western Lake St. Joseph Iron Project

 On January 14, 2010, the Corporation purchased 100% of the right, title and interest in certain properties comprised of surface rights only from arms length vendors in exchange for cash payment of \$67,000.